 Delano High School students have made amazing gains on all high-stakes tests.
-DHS was the only school in Kern County selected under the Exceptional Student Performance criteria.

 The attached charts illustrate how much progress our students have made over the last few years.

 Our English Language enrollment number exceeds the state averages and has remained steady over time.
 Our student population is a reflection of the community of Delano which is predominately Hispanic and Filipino.